-Sam Hutchinson AKA Blinky is an artist and photographer based in Leeds.
+Sam Hutchinson is a skater, artist and photographer based in Leeds

 I feel that although I have always enjoyed creativity, skateboarding from an early age gave me my first reason to be involved more with art, and a direction to start in, as I had always assumed art wasn’t a suitable choice to progress with- skateboarding made like more like, ‘ok, so people can do this and it’s okay!’